JEETH-H/PatientSky/README.md

 # PatientSky

-This is the application for Booking the available slot for Doctor Appointment
+This is the application for Booking the available slot for Doctor Appointment.
+It is developed using Java and the Spring Boot framework.

 ## Usage